Mold Addendum

 Contractor Qualifications and Insurance

+Mold remediation contractors should carry appropriate licensing, insurance, and professional certifications.
 Consequently, your addendum should specify contractor qualification requirements.
-Furthermore, it should ensure all remediation work includes proper insurance coverage.
-This protects both property owners and tenants from liability exposure.
+Furthermore, it should ensure all remediation work includes proper insurance coverage to protect both property owners and tenants from liability exposure.

 Health Considerations and Tenant Safety